 It is imperative that during these extended power outages, residents conserve water usage as much as possible.
-This includes flushing of toilets, wastewater from sinks, tubs and showers as well as laundry and dishwashers.
+This includes flushing toilets, wastewater from sinks, tubs, and showers as well as laundry and dishwashers.

 Use of generators

 Once power is restored, be prepared for alarms to go off on systems.
-It is not necessary to contact the Sanitation District regarding the alarm once the power has been restored unless it is in conjunction with a spill.
+It is not necessary to contact the Sanitation District regarding the alarm once the power has been restored unless the alarm persists for longer than 20 minutes, or it is in conjunction with a spill.
 Field technicians will be making the rounds at that time and checking on systems throughout the District.

 Overflows & Spills